 In my role as Director of Waiver Services I am responsible for overseeing the day program and the supervision and training of staff and the safety and development of our clients.
 I provide communication and coordination with residential staff, supports coordinators and families to ensure that our clients’ receive the services they need in a timely manner and that they are always treated with dignity and respect.

 I am Licesned Professional Counselor in PA and a board certified music therapist devoted to serving people who have special needs.
 In May of 1999, I graduated from Duquesne University, Pittsburgh PA, with a bachelors of science in music therapy and completed my clinical training at the University Hospitals of Cleveland in January 2001.
 I earned my Master's in Music Therapy (MMT) from Temple University in May of 2010, Currently, I am a Certified MARI® Practitioner and Certified Autism Specialist.
 I strive to use my talents and musical abilities to make a difference in lives of the people I serve.
-Fueled by this ambition, I formed a private practice called Harmony Music Therapy Services in 2002.
-My work focused on developing music therapy programs throughout my community and providing music therapy services.
-To date, I established new programs in settings such as hospitals, pediatric rehabilitation centers, senior homes, homeless shelters, clinics and schools.
+Fueled by this ambition, I formed a private practice in 2002 and later merged my practice with my business partner to form Spectra.
+To date, I established new creative arts therapy programs in settings such as hospitals, pediatric rehabilitation centers, senior homes, homeless shelters, clinics and schools.
 Also, I am an advocate for the advancement of quality programming for people who have disabilities.
-I find that I am able to influence this type of change through my clinical work, research, advocacy and training programs.
+I find that I am able to influence this type of change through my clinical work, supervision, research, advocacy and training programs.
 It brings me great joy to serve my community in this way.

 475 Lawrence Road, Broomall, PA 19008